Need a post on Harvard.edu about your ICO? $500, please

 The easiest way to get coverage is to cultivate a relationship with a writer and make a cool product or service.
 That’s it.
 That’s the magic formula.

 Usually I’m on the receiving end of these pitches to post junk content.
 Today, however I received a note on Facebook offering me a guest post on Harvard’s website.
 That’s right: Harvard.edu.
 Confused, I asked for an example.
 I got what you see above.
 I won’t post the URL here but I will put it on my Twitter if someone asks.
-It don’t want to publicize such blatant junk.
+I don’t want to publicize such blatant junk.

 Having a post on a prestigious website is a goldmine for scammers.
 Investors, who are often too busy to do much due diligence, look for a few important markers before signing checks.
 Does the company have a good team?
 Does the company have what appears to be a product?
 Do they have press mentions?
 In this particular case you can imagine the chain of events: a scammer approaches investors with a token sale or some other product.
 They ask for bonafides.
 The scammer produces a poorly-written post on Harvard.edu by someone we assume is from Harvard.
 Bingo.
 Instant credibility.